What's New :

 • Unfavorable habitat

-• Illegal extraction of sand from the river bed.
+• Illegal sand harvest from the riverbed.

 Gangetic Dolphin